 While both universities have strong alumni networks and career counseling services, graduates tend to find the most success in fields that align with each institution’s strengths.

 IU graduates often enter careers in music, law, media, healthcare, government, and business, with strong recruitment from top corporations.
-IU’s Kelley School of Business has one of the most extensive business alumni networks in the U.S., connecting graduates to top corporations like Goldman Sachs, Deloitte, and Google.
+IU’s Kelley School of Business has one of the most extensive business alumni networks in the U.S., connecting graduates to top corporations like Goldman Sachs, Deloitte, Google, and Salesforce.
+IU alumni earn a median of $56,200 ten years after graduation, with Kelley grads typically earning significantly above that average.

 Meanwhile, Purdue graduates are highly sought after in engineering, tech, aviation, and scientific research at preeminent companies.
-Purdue alumni frequently secure positions at Fortune 500 companies, including Boeing, Tesla, and Microsoft.
+Purdue alumni frequently secure positions at Fortune 500 companies, including Boeing, Tesla, Microsoft, and SpaceX.
+Purdue alumni earn a median of $61,200 ten years after graduation — about $5,000 more than IU graduates on average, reflecting the higher concentration of STEM career paths.

 Where Will You Thrive?